-We plan to introduce Quick Reserve for Non BM participants summer 2025
+We plan to introduce Quick Reserve for Non BM participants summer 2025 utilising the new Open Balancing Platform (OBP) for dispatch and control.

 We will continue to develop the remaining new reserve services in parallel with the continued roll out of new IT capability as they replace our legacy systems and expect to complete the phased procurement of Quick Reserve and that of Slow Reserve during 2025.
-Please visit the following pages on the ESO website to track progress and timelines as these services are implemented: